megnergit/Traveling_Salesman_Problem_T1/README.md

 ## Traveling Salesman Problem

 Traveling Salesman Problem (TSP) is to find the shortest route while visiting all the cities that are given.
-Every citiy has to be visited, but once.
+Every city has to be visited, but once.
 The salesman will come back to the city he started.

 ------------------------------------------------------------------